 Each painting is different and has its own unique story, spanning one of the most famous and turbulent periods in art history.
 All five paintings are also now considered to be in such a delicate state that there will never be a show with all five alongside one another ever again.
 Only in this film will you have a chance to see that on the screen – in our virtual exhibition.
 In doing so, the film brings to audiences many new levels of understanding both about the paintings and about Vincent van Gogh.

+All seats for this special event are $14.00.
+Passes, Value Cards and Gift Cards are not valid for this special event.
 Online ticket sales are not available for this event.
-Tickets are $13.00 and may be purchased at the Avon Cinema box office 2 weeks before the event.
+Tickets can be purchased at the Avon Cinema box office starting two weeks before the event.